emcglackenr1/Example-Project/README.md

-# Example-Project - Creating for Teaching Purposes
+# Example-Project - Created for Teaching Purposes
 Details about project